darkrenaissance/darkfi/doc/src/testnet/node.md

 ## Running

-Once that's in place, you can run it again and `darkfid` will start, create necessary keys for validation of blocks and transactions, and begin syncing the blockchain.
+Once that's in place, you can run it again and `darkfid` will start, create the necessary keys for validation of blocks and transactions, and begin syncing the blockchain.
 Keep it running, and you should see a `Blockchain is synced!` message after some time.